Exagen (NASDAQ:XGN) and Progenity (NASDAQ:PROG) Head to Head Analysis

 |3.00

-Exagen presently has a consensus target price of $23.33, indicating a potential upside of 48.71%.
-Progenity has a consensus target price of $12.00, indicating a potential upside of 91.08%.
+Exagen presently has a consensus price target of $23.33, suggesting a potential upside of 52.01%.
+Progenity has a consensus price target of $11.00, suggesting a potential upside of 102.95%.
 Given Progenity’s higher possible upside, analysts plainly believe Progenity is more favorable than Exagen.

 Summary